Nursing and Health Professions

 Radiology Technician

-Requires 18-24 months of clinical study beyond the 6 semesters at IU.
+These concentrations require 18-24 months of clinical study beyond the three years (six semesters) at IU.